jm4444/download_manager/README.md

 A program for managing files in the Downloads folder on Windows

-Place the program in a folder of your choosing, then place that folder inside of the Downloads folder on your system.
+Place the program inside of the Downloads folder on your system.
-For Example, the path to your file could look like: "../Downloads/Download_Manager_Folder/download_manager.py

 Create these folders in your Downloads folder:
   * "Installers" - files used to install programs